Mothra: Mothra's fairies

-Character biography
+Film history

-Shōwa (1961–1968)
+Shōwa era (1961–1968)

-Mothra attacks New Kirk City (a stand-in for New York) in the original film.

 In the Showa continuity, Mothra is depicted as a mystical being that is worshiped by a primitive human culture native to Infant Island.
 Mothra has her hatching from an egg after her priestesses are abducted by a Rolisican capitalist hoping to exploit them as media celebrities.
 The larva Mothra swims to Tokyo and cocoons herself around the Tokyo Tower.
 Upon reaching her adult form, Mothra flies to Rolisica's capital and causes widespread destruction until her priestesses are returned to her.

 Mothra in this era, most notably the first individual appeared in the 1961 film is the largest incarnation of all, being 180 meters in length with a wingspan of 250 meters and weighed 20,000 tonnes as an Imago, and 135 meters in body length and weighed 15,000 tonnes as a larva.
 In later films, the size of the Imagoes decreased to 53 meters in 1964 film and 40 meters in body length and 8,000 tonnes in weight in 1968 film respectively, while the size of the larva in 1966 film stayed the same to the 1961 individual.

 In Mothra vs. Godzilla, a Mothra egg appears on the coast of Japan, and is exploited as a tourist attraction.
 Mothra's priestesses attempt to negotiate the return of the egg to Infant Island, but are rebuffed.
 Godzilla attacks Japan, forcing humanity to beseech an embittered Mothra to intervene.
 Mothra willingly sacrificed herself whilst fighting Godzilla, but the latter is defeated when two larvae emerge from the egg and encase Godzilla in a cocoon.

 In Ghidorah, the Three-Headed Monster, it is revealed that only one of the larvae survived.
 The remaining larva attempts to convince Godzilla and Rodan to join forces with her in order to fight King Ghidorah, but the two monsters reject her proposal.
 Mothra is nearly killed attempting to fight Ghidorah alone, but is saved through the intervention of Godzilla and Rodan.

 The larva ultimately gains adulthood in Ebirah, Horror of the Deep, where she saves a group of slaves taken from Infant Island from a terrorist base on Letchi Island undergoing a self-destruct sequence.

 Another larva appears in Destroy All Monsters, living alongside other monsters in Monsterland.
 Along with the other monsters, Mothra is briefly enslaved by the evil Kilaaks, who force her to attack Beijing and later join Godzilla in the destruction of Tokyo.
 The Kilaaks' mind control is ultimately broken and Mothra joins the other monsters in the final battle against King Ghidorah.
 This was the character's final starring role in the Showa era, although Mothra would later be seen in stock footage from Ghidorah, the Three-Headed Monster and Destroy All Monsters for Godzilla vs. Gigan in 1972.